CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/06/page02.md

         - Recall is how many of the actual positive cases the model found.
         - A curve that reaches the top-right corner means the model found all positives without making any mistake

-    - **Lift Curve**: The lift curve shows whether the model ranks the most important predictions (true positives) higher than others.
+    - **Lift Curve:** The lift curve shows whether the model ranks the most important predictions (true positives) higher than others.

         - A steep curve means the model successfully puts the most important cases at the top.
 In this case, the curve rises sharply, showing that the model ranks positive examples very effectively.

           ![](../images/n46c47.png)

-    - **Threshold Slider**: The threshold is the cutoff point the model uses to decide between predicting "Delayed" or "On Time."
+    - **Threshold Slider:** The threshold is the cutoff point the model uses to decide between predicting "Delayed" or "On Time."
 In this case, a value of 0.5 means that any shipment with a predicted probability of delay equal to or greater than 0.5 is classified as "Delayed."
 The model is performing strongly even at this threshold, showing it makes confident and consistent predictions.

       ![](../images/n46c49.png)